Quantum probability from temporal structure: Three Fixed Points

-Suppose that pre- and post-selection measurements at $t_{1}$ and $t_{2}$ yield the states $\left|\psi\right\rangle$ and $\left|\phi\right\rangle$, respectively.
-One is then interested in the probability of measuring a state in some basis, $\left| a_{i} \right\rangle \in \left\{ \left|a_{k}\right\rangle\right\}$, at the measurement time $t$, where $t_{1}<t<t_{2}$.
-This experiment is represented schematically in Figure \ref{fig:FPF_ABL}, where the purple region represents the measure of existence corresponding to the measurement of $\left| a_{i} \right\rangle$ at time $t$, black lines represent processes consistent with the pre- and post-selected boundary values, and blue lines represent wavefunction regions that are incompatible with the preparation.
+as represented schematically in Figure \ref{fig:FPF_ABL}, where the purple region represents the measure of existence corresponding to the measurement of $\left| a_{i} \right\rangle$ at time $t$, black lines define the history family $\mathcal{F}_{H}$ (processes consistent with the pre- and post-selected boundary values), and blue lines represent wavefunction regions that are incompatible with the preparation.

-This situation is described by the following `source' wavefunction constructed from three fixed points:
+This experimental situation is described by the following `source' wavefunction constructed from three fixed points:

 The fixed points in this state are connected via black lines in the shaded region of Fig. \ref{fig:FPF_ABL}.
 By contrast, the TSVF divides the universe into `future' times, described by a state vector travelling backwards from the post-selection, and `past' times, described by future-oriented propagation from the pre-selection.
 This restricts the dynamics to the upper black arrow left of the measurement time ($<_{C}t^{f}$) and the lower black arrow right of the measurement time ($<_{C}t^{b}$) on Fig. \ref{fig:FPF_ABL}, effectively throwing away half of the wavefunction by treating the fixed point at $t$ as a sink only.
 The propagation between three boundary constraints in the FPF is illustrated schematically in Fig. \ref{fig:5} (a), where all sections of the contour are covered.
 This is compared to the situation in the TSVF in \ref{fig:5} (b), where only half of the available contour is included, therefore violating \textbf{Event Symmetry}.
 For comparison, the standard Schr{\"o}dinger dynamics used in the consistent histories framework is illustrated in \ref{fig:5} (c).
 We also note that the TSVF formalism allows oppositely-oriented states to overlap at the intermediate measurement time (the backwards-travelling vector from the future is represented as a `bra' state in the conjugate Hilbert space $\mathcal{H}_{t_{2}}^{\dagger}$) \cite{aharonov_two-state_2008}, which is prevented by branch-independence in the FPF.